Rune-Status/zeruth-osiris/README.md

 Current functionality:
-  - This is a framework, and has only proof of concept functionality
+  - This is a framework with almost no functionality, but can be easily modified to work on any android app
   - LocalPlayer is fetched, then the Display Name, and is printed every 5000ms to the error log

 ### Libraries